edouardparis/edouardparis.github.io/content/blog/leaving-twitter.md

 10 years ago, I signed up to twitter.com by curiosity.
 I immediatly loved the format, the RT and the hashtags.
-The requirements to be concise, the full public discussions were appealing to me.
+The requirement to be concise and the full public discussions were appealing to me.

 My first usage was to keep a technological watch, to discover